top of page

 Creag Dhubh Renewables LLP are keen to help provide a more sustainable energy supply for Scotland through the development of the proposed wind farm development.

-The Creag Dhubh Wind Farm would provide a significant contribution to Scotland's overall renewable energy capacity and help to address the serious challenges posed by Climate Change.
+The Creag Dhubh Wind Farm will provide a significant contribution to Scotland's overall renewable energy capacity and help to address the serious challenges posed by climate change.